 Aerobic or anaerobic composting

-- Kitchen and garden waste can be composted using earthworms like Eisenia foetida or Eudrilus Eugeniae or Perionyx excavates to produce rich vermi-compost.
+- Kitchen and garden waste can be composted using earthworms like Eisenia foetida, Eudrilus Eugeniae or Perionyx excavates to produce rich vermi-compost.
 If you have garden space, dig a pit about 3 feet deep in a shady spot, put some cowdung at the bottom in one half of it and keep adding your kitchen and garden waste, covering each layer with some of the soil that was dug up to make the pit.
 Remember to remove the stones from it.
-Keep it damp and shady by covering it with some old sacks or cloth.
+Keep it damp and shady by covering it with some gunny bags or with cardboard.
 When one half is full, start filling the second half in the same way.
 After about six weeks, the worms will have converted the waste in the first half into manure which you can use for your plants.

 - If you do not have garden space, you can use the bokashi method to start the composting process in a bucket in your kitchen.
 This Japanese method of inoculating waste with effective microorganisms that pickle it prevents waste from rotting and producing foul odours.
 The important thing is to keep both the inoculant and your bokashi buckets airtight (Yes, you need two buckets).
 Here’s how to go about it.

 Convert two 20 litre paint buckets as shown in this video.